 RETURNING TO THE STAGE

-As we enter our fifth season our holiday favorite production, The Nutcracker, will return to Playhouse Square, and the number of performances has grown from 7 to 12.
-New productions of Carmen and The Magic Flute will be a great addition to our fast-growing works and company.
+As we enter our 6th season our holiday favorite production, The Nutcracker will return to Playhouse Square, the largest arts complex outside of NYC.
+The Magic Flute will be presented with Dance Me To The End Of Love and back by popular demand Alice.

 The City of Cleveland and Cleveland Ballet has become the ‘home’ to 29 professional artists from 10 different countries.